hyprstack/learn-about-sessions/README.md

 ##### Types of cookies

-There are various types of cookies.
-Those that are of interest for this tutorial, will be the first three of the following list:
+There are various types of cookies, as shown bellow:

 - **Session Cookie** - also known as an _in-memory_ or _transient cookie_, exists only in temporary memory while the user navigates the website.
 Session cookies are created by not setting an *expiry date* or *validity interval* at the cookie creation time and web browsers normally delete